FREE SHIPPING ON ORDERS OVER $100

 .380 vs. 9mm: Overview

-When it comes down to deciding between firearms, bullet caliber plays a critical role.
-It’s not simply about the size but the performance of the bullet, analyzed through aspects such as muzzle velocity, recoil, and effective range, to name a few.
+When it comes down to deciding between firearms, bullet caliber plays a big role.
+It’s not simply about the size but the ballistic performance of the bullet.
+This includes aspects such as muzzle velocity, recoil, and effective range, to name a few.

 Keep in mind, the size of the gun is going to have the greatest effect on recoil.
-A larger gun chambered in 9mm – due to decreased backward velocity – is likely to have less felt recoil than a small pistol chambered in .380 ACP.
-That is to say, there are lots of factors that contribute to the overall shooting experience, which is why we recommend testing any firearm on the range before making a purchase decision.
+A larger gun chambered in 9mm is likely to have reduced recoil than a smaller gun chambered in .380 ACP due to decreased backward velocity.
+There are lots of factors that contribute to the overall shooting experience, which is why we recommend testing any firearm on the range before making a purchase decision.

 Detailed Overview of .380 Caliber Bullets